emojicode/emojicode.github.io/src/reference/variables.md

 ## Declaring and Assigning Mutable Variables

 Sometimes, however, you need variables whose values can be modified.
-This is were mutable variables come in.
+This is where mutable variables come in.

 Before you can use a mutable variable you need to declare it.
 There are two ways, either you declare and assign the variable to a value in one step or you